 They can also become a breeding ground for bacteria.

 Learn more about Tooth Abscess.

-People who have tonsil stones can recur on regular basis, however, the following preventive measure can help to prevent them:
+People who have tonsil stones can recur on regular basis, however, the following preventive measure can help to prevent tonsil stones:

 - gargle with salt water.